Pet food: Raw feeding

 Raw feeding is the practice of feeding domestic dogs, cats and other animals a diet consisting primarily of uncooked meat, edible bones, and organs.
 The ingredients used to formulate raw diets can vary.
 Some pet owners choose to make home-made raw diets to feed their animals, but commercial raw food diets are also available.
 Veterinary associations such as the American Veterinary Medical Association, British Veterinary Association and Canadian Veterinary Medical Association have warned of the animal and public health risk that could arise from feeding raw meat to pets and have stated that there is no scientific evidence to support the claimed benefits of raw feeding.

 The practice of feeding raw diets has raised some concerns due to the risk of food borne illnesses, zoonosis and nutritional imbalances.
 People who feed their dogs raw food do so for a multitude of reasons, including but not limited to: culture, beliefs surrounding health, nutrition and what is perceived to be more natural for their pets.
 Feeding raw food can be perceived by owners as allowing the pet to stay in touch with their wild, carnivorous ancestry.
 The raw food movement has occurred in parallel to the change in human food trends for more natural and organic products.

+In some cases, raw food have added preservatives to extend their shelf life.
+One preservative used, sulfur dioxide (E220), destroys thiamine in meat and sometimes other food eaten with meat.
+This has led to at least three clusters of thiamine deficiency in Australian cats and dogs.
+Sulfites (E221–E229) also rapidly release sulfur dioxide.
+In addition, sulfur dioxide does not prevent the spoilage of meat, but only delays the appearance of signs of spoilage (malodor and color changing from pink to brown).
+As of 2005, there is no law in New South Wales mandating that all preservatives be listed on "pet mince" and "food rolls".
+All reports of this issue on PubMed are from Australia.